 Here are some interesting facts about hearing loss.

 - Hearing loss isn’t confined to older individuals; it affects people of all ages.
-Only about one-third of hearing loss patients are older than 65.
+About one-third of people aged 65 to 74 have hearing loss.

 - Not everybody who suffers from hearing loss is aware of their condition.
 Hearing loss develops gradually, and changes to hearing are often so subtle they may go unnoticed for some time.